-C. Mitchell Hendy is a litigation associate in Mayer Brown’s Los Angeles office, where he focuses on representing clients in appellate litigation and federal motions practice.
-In addition to his experience as a former Assistant United States Attorney, Mitchell has represented businesses and individuals in a variety of complex civil disputes, including antitrust, entertainment, fraud and deceptive trade practices, and patent infringement matters.
-Mitchell has handled and won around two dozen federal appeals.
-His appellate focus is complemented by substantive trial involvement, as he has been a member of trial teams that have obtained favorable jury verdicts in complex fraud and patent infringement cases.
+C. Mitchell Hendy is a senior associate in Mayer Brown’s Los Angeles litigation group and a member of the firm’s Supreme Court & Appellate practice.
+In addition to his experience as a former federal prosecutor, Mitchell has represented businesses and individuals in class actions and other complex disputes involving a wide variety of issues including antitrust, COVID-19 litigation, insurance, fraud, and deceptive trade practices.
+Mitchell has handled and won over two dozen federal appeals.
+His appellate focus is complemented by substantive trial involvement, as he has been a member of trial teams that have obtained favorable jury verdicts in complex fraud, defamation, and patent infringement cases.

-Before joining Mayer Brown, Mitchell served as an Assistant United States Attorney for the Southern District of Ohio.
-He also previously worked as an associate at prominent Los Angeles litigation firms.
-Mitchell began his legal career as a clerk to Judge Amalya L. Kearse of the U.S. Court of Appeals for the Second Circuit.
+Before joining Mayer Brown, Mitchell was an Assistant United States Attorney in the US Attorney’s Office for the Southern District of Ohio.
+In that role, Mitchell advised trial prosecutors with strategy issues; briefed numerous, complex appeals; and argued several cases before the US Court of Appeals for the Sixth Circuit.
+As lead appellate counsel for the Government, he obtained reversals of district court evidentiary rulings, including in important hate crime and narcotics prosecutions.
+Mitchell began his legal career as a clerk to Judge Amalya L. Kearse of the US Court of Appeals for the Second Circuit.

-Mitchell received his J.D. from Columbia Law School in 2011, where he was managing editor of the Columbia Law Review and named a James Kent scholar.
-Mitchell received a B.S. in psychology and a B.A. in political science, both summa cum laude, from The Ohio State University.
+Mitchell received his JD from Columbia Law School, where he was managing editor of the Columbia Law Review and named a James Kent scholar.
+Mitchell received a BS in psychology and a BA in political science, both summa cum laude, from The Ohio State University.

 Columbia Law School, JD